swforrest/Kaka_SpatioTemporalActivity/README.md

 # Kaka_SpatioTemporalActivity

-Analysing accelerometry and GPS data of kākā (Nestor meridionalis).
+Analysing accelerometry of kākā (Nestor meridionalis), and relating behavioural states to GPS data.

-The RMarkdown file has functions to perform the hidden Markov modelling on the accelerometry data, as well as numerous plotting functions.
+The RMarkdown file has functions to perform the hidden Markov modelling on the accelerometry data, as well as plotting functions to visualise actograms.